nanobox-io/nanobox-guides/articles/php/codeigniter/from-scratch.md

 # Codigniter from Scratch
-Part of what makes Nanobox so useful is you don't even need PHP or codeigniter installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need PHP or Codeigniter installed on your local machine to use them.

 ## Create a Codigniter project

-#### Create a Codigniter project folder
-Create a project folder and change into it
+Create a project folder and change into it:

 ```bash
 mkdir nanobox-codeigniter && cd nanobox-codeigniter